brameldering/hexagonal-architecture/README.md

 # inventory

+This project implements a Telco inventory system according to the hexagonal architecture principles.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.